 When To Buy Wedding Insurance and Why?

 As you can tell, many things can affect a beautiful occasion.
 Wedding insurance helps reduce the financial impact of these risks and helps think of the best solution.
-Couples should buy the insurance around the same time as booking the venue so that the insurer can calculate the possible risks accurately.
-You want wedding insurance to cover all potential risks, and the insurance is valid for at least a year.
+Couples should buy the insurance around the same time as booking the venue.
+To help the insurer calculate the possible risks accurately.
+You want wedding insurance to cover all potential risks, which is valid for at least a year.

 Additionally, the insurance provides financial protection when things go wrong.
 Without insurance, you will have to pay out of your pocket, which can be a lot.
 The insurance also reduces the stress when facing any of these wedding risks.
-Therefore, the couple can use the money reimbursed to either repair the damage or use the costs to re-plan in the future (cancellations).
+Therefore, the couple can use the reimbursement to either repair the damage or use the costs to re-plan in the future (cancellations).

 Dream weddings deserve to be a reality.
 Thus, wedding insurance makes sure you can spend how much you want on your special day without worrying about wedding risks.

 Wedding insurance allows you to hope for the best and prepare for the worst.